Live Nation wants wanted to move In

 They Control Everything

 The DOJ even called Live Nation a “criminal enterprise.”
-This is the kind of case that only comes around once in a generation—on par with Big Tobacco or Facebook.
+This was the kind of case that only comes around once in a generation—on par with Big Tobacco or Facebook.

 They’ve Done This in City After City